 The contour files export, in the Elevation toolbox, are available to all customers subscribed to Business or Enterprise plans.
 These set of tools can equip users with elevation data that can be exported and displayed in GIS software for further analysis.

-In this guide, we will learn how to export DXF and SHP contour files from DroneDeploy and import them into QGIS.
-Additionally, we will cover how to overlay them on a GeoTIFF file resulting in a bold, data-rich display to share with your stakeholders.
+In this guide, we will learn how to export DXF and SHP contour files from DroneDeploy and import them into ArcGIS.
+Additionally, we will cover how to overlay them on a GeoTIFF resulting in a bold, data rich display to share with your stakeholders.

 Download the Elevation Map and the Contour files from DroneDeploy.
 While exporting the files (GeoTIFF, SHP, DXF) ensure that you select the same Map Projection for all of them.